 Audio quality from this speaker is good enough for the odd YouTube video or music track, but if you’re settling down to watch a movie you’ll want something better to listen on.

-The good news is that the OnePlus 6 has a headphone jack, allowing you to plug in a set of headphones or external speaker setup.
+The good news is that the OnePlus 6 has a headphone jack, allowing you to plug in a set of headphones or an external speaker setup.
 There’s also the option to use wireless headphones thanks to Bluetooth 5.0 support.

 The OnePlus 6 also comes with Qualcomm’s AptX audio enhancement technology, giving you clearer, punchier audio over both wired and wireless connections.